-"The Department of Water Resources (DWR) is responsible for managing and protecting California’s water resources.
-DWR works with other agencies to benefit the State’s people and to protect, restore, and enhance the natural and human environments."
+To sustainably manage the water resources of California, in cooperation with other agencies, to benefit the state’s people and protect, restore, and enhance the natural and human environments.

 Established in 1956 by the California State Legislature, DWR protects, conserves, develops, and manages much of California's water supply.
 This includes the State Water Project (SWP), the nation’s largest state-built water conveyance program.